Waves, Crystals and Chaos

 - Edge Effects.
 Stable boundaries between areas of different state have trapped one dimensional oscillators.

 The term state symmetrical is used to describe Cellular Automata (CA) that have the property that the states are all equivalent.
 The initial condition of the universe of any CA is defined by the pattern made by the different states that the cells initially have.
 A Cellular Automata is state symmetrical if the value of the different states make no difference to the evolution of the pattern.
 More formally initial patterns are made by attributing each cell in the universe to one of n states P1 ..
 Pn each of which takes a value mapped on a 1:1 basis from the n states CA1 ..
 CAn.
 Of the CA. In a state symmetrical CA the outcome is the same for all 1:1 mappings.
+The term Self-complementary is sometimes used for State Symmetric.

 This survey limits itself to 2 state 2D CAs with rules based on cell counts using a Moore Neighbourhood.
+This set of rules are sometimes refered to as Life like.
 There are 256 distinct state symmetrical CAs.
 The survey was done using Golly a tool for running CAs.
 A control panel StateSymCP was written in lua to aid this investigation.
 Statistical analysis was performed with the help of the package.
 These CAs are traditionally defined by the number neighbourhood counts for a cell to be born and for a live cell to survive.
 The most studied state symmetrical CA is known as Day & Night which is defined as: B3678/S34678.
 The state symmetry is seen in that the list for survive is the opposite of the list for not survive (not Survive count = 8 - survive count) thus a state symmetrical CA can be defined just by the rules for being born.
 Following the practice of Wolfram we shall treat the counts on which cells are born as bits in a binary number bit 0 set 1 for born on count zero thus B3678 is the binary number 1 1100 1000, however to combine brevity with ease recovery of the bit positions we will use a hexadecimal notation giving H1C8 for this rule.
 The binary notation is used in some descriptions below adding X to mean either 1 or 0.

 The number of gliders found in each rule is mentioned when listing gliders in each category.
 This information comes from David Eppstein's glider pattern data base.
+Rule names are found in the Life Life List.

 Definitions top